mavenlink/design-system/src/components/icon/icon.md

-The `<Icon />` component's API is mostly self-evident and you can refer to the Props table at the bottom of this page.
+The `<Icon />` component's API is mostly self-evident and you can refer to the props table at the bottom of this page.
 However, let's look at the color properties in more detail.
-While `fill` sets the color inside the object, and `stroke` sets color of the line drawn around the SVG, `currentColor` is used to, essentially, set the font `color` CSS property to the SVG icon.
-The reason it's called `currentColor` is that we utilize `currentColor` to allow an additional fill color to be applied by way of the fact that `currentColor` is a CSS value that tells the engine to use whatever CSS font `color` is inherited.

-The `currentColor` approach assumes the SVG _sub-elements_ of interest have something like `<path fill="currentColor" ...` defined within them.
-You can inspect the SVG itself to see this.
+We use three different properties to apply different colors to an SVG:

+- `fill` sets the fill color
+- `stroke` sets the stroke color
+- `currentColor` is an SVG trick to provide an additional `fill` and/or `stroke` color

 Basic Usage